-How to Choose a Campsite
+How to Choose a Safe and Comfortable Campsite

 Safety

-Find a site away from low-lying places that could fill with water during a flash flood.
-Stay away from valleys, canyons and banks of small, shallow rivers.
-Avoid camping near lone trees, mountaintops, high ridges and other likely lightning targets.
-Don’t camp near dead or dying trees; the wind could blow them down on you.
+Find a site away from low-lying places that could fill with water during a flash flood, such as valleys, canyons and banks of small, shallow rivers.
+Some signs of these areas are debris caught in underbrush or grass bent over in the same direction.
 Higher ground can be dangerous if you see signs of erosion.

 Size